richard-fisher/ramaze/README.md

 * A Ruby implementation based on Ruby 1.8 or newer (1.9.2, Rubinius, etc).
 * A Rack server such as Thin or Unicorn.
 * Basic knowledge of Ruby.

+## License

+Ramaze is licensed under the MIT license, a copy of this license can be found in ``guide/LICENSE``.
+If you happen to view this README using YARD (this is what you see on <http://ramaze.net/documentation/index.html>) you can also view this license by clicking the "Files" button at the top right and then clicking on the "LICENSE" item.

 ## Community